jjoinmee/jjoinmee/README.md

 * You should now be able to view the app.

 # Milestones
-* Setup system for users to login (Oauth)
+* Set up system for users to login (Oauth)
-* Setup database (MySql) to store user info and events
+* Setup database (MySQL) to store user info and events
-* Integrated Expedia API allows for search and pull of:
+* Integrated Expedia API, GoogleMaps, GoogleGeocode
-  * Event information
-  * Event location
-* Date Picker
+* Datetime Picker
-* Ionic Time Module

 # Backlog
-* Google Maps & Geolocation
+* Geolocation
 * Event notifications
 * Chat system
 * User profiles